Who are you, and what do you love to do?

 I live in Exeter in the UK, but spent years travelling around the world, and surfing in amazing locations.
 I spent 2 years on the Gold Coast in Australia where I lived in Coolangatta and surfed Snapper Rocks every day – I’ve lived in a hut in Bali, Lombok & Sumbawa, and I’ve spent 7 months in a van surfing my way through France, Spain and Portugal.
-I grew up in South Devon, living right by the beach, and would spend most of my time water skiing, wakeboarding and drinking ale.
+I grew up in South Devon, living right by the beach, and would spend most of my time water skiing, wakeboarding and hanging out with friends

 How did you get here?
 What experiences have led you to this point in your life?

 I’ve always loved technology and figuring out how things work.
 After school, I got a degree in 3D Computer Animation using products like Maya to create character & scenery animations for film & TV – but the bit I enjoyed most from my degree was coding my portfolio website.

 So after finishing university, I started travelling, and would build websites for small businesses for a bit of extra money.
 When I moved back to the UK, I started a web design business and spent the next 6 or 7 years working with a huge range of businesses, small and large – working on their branding, web development and helping them reach the top of Google for organic search.

 One of my web design clients was a photobooth company, and after building their website and simple booking form for them in 2012, I decided to buy a booth of my own and set it up in Devon as one of the first companies in the area.
 As I already had the web design company, I decided I needed some help and so I called up Ben (who I had met in Australia) and asked him to start South West Photo Booths with me.